RULES OF GOLF

 In partnership with the R&A, level 1 provides an interesting and easy way to learn the basics of the Rules of Golf.
 This level will focus on etiquette, the principle definitions and commonly encountered situations on the course.
 As part of the level 1 program, students will be able to test their knowledge by taking the review questions at the end of each section before attempting the online level 1 Exam.
 The program is ideal for juniors, beginners and golfers who have had no previous experience with the Rules.

-- R&A Level 1 Academy (note it will link you to the R&A website one of our partners.)
+- R&A Level 1 (Link will send you to R&A website)

 LEVEL 2 – (PROVINCIAL) RULES SEMINAR INFORMATION